 Former Principal Cellist at Royal College of Music London, prize-winning cellist Kai-Hei Chor is one of the most active Hong Kong young cellists.

-Prize winner of Schoenfeld International String Competition and International Competition 'Giovanni Musicisti - Città di Treviso', Italy, KAI HEI CHOR is currently a core member of the Hong Kong New Music Ensemble and Artistic Director of local music group Musicademics.
+Prize winner of Schoenfeld International String Competition and International Competition 'Giovanni Musicisti - Città di Treviso', Italy, KAI HEI CHOR is currently a Cellist at the Hong Kong New Music Ensemble , Staff Ensemble-in-Residence at The Chinese University of Hong Kong; and Artistic Director of local music group Musicademics.

 Kai Hei discovered his musical passion during his spell at the Diocesan Boys' School.
 He then received his BA (Hons) in Music at The Chinese University of Hong Kong, receiving numerous scholarships and Dean's List award.
 He pursued his postgraduate studies at the Guildhall School of Music and Drama (MMus & MPerf) with full scholarship from Hong Kong Jockey Club Music and Dance Fund; before he further obtained an Artist Diploma in Performance (highest academic qualification in performance) at the Royal College of Music London with full scholarship from Croucher Foundation, where he was also awarded the Leverhulme Arts Scholarship award.

 Apart from his busying performing and teaching schedule, Kai Hei enjoys cooking, food hunting and watching football.
-He especially endeavors to build an artistic environment and community for the general public, in pursuit of a better quality of life.
 He is especially grateful to kind donors who support him with a 1854 Charles Adolphe Gand cello.